2021 Facebook leak: Studying of preteens

-The Files show that Facebook formed a team to study preteens, set a three year goal to create more products for this demographic, and commissioned strategy papers about the long-term business prospects of attracting the preteen demographic.
+The Files show that Facebook formed a team to study preteens, set a three-year goal to create more products for this demographic, and commissioned strategy papers about the long-term business prospects of attracting the preteen demographic.
 Some research Facebook has done includes studies on tween usage of social media apps and parent responses.
-Federal privacy laws restrict data collection on children under 13 years old.
-Internal documents from April 2021 showed plans to make apps targeting children from ages 6 to 17, by September, the head of Instagram announced the halting of development of those apps.
+Federal privacy laws, including the Children's Online Privacy Protection Act (COPPA), restrict data collection on children under 13 years old.
+Internal documents from April 2021 showed plans to make apps targeting children from ages six to 17, by September, the head of Instagram announced the halting of development of those apps.
 A 2020 document from Facebook states: "Why do we care about tweens?" and answers that question by saying that "They are a valuable but untapped audience."

 Violence in developing countries

-An internal memo seen by The Washington Post revealed that Facebook has been aware of hate speech and calls for violence against groups like Muslims and Kashmiris, including posts of photos of piles of dead Kashmiri bodies with glorifying captions on its platform in India.
+An internal memo seen by The Washington Post revealed that Facebook has been aware of hate speech and calls for violence against groups like Muslims and Kashmiris in 2019, including posts of photos of piles of dead Kashmiri bodies with glorifying captions on its platform in India.
 Still, none of their publishers were blocked.
 Documents reveal Facebook has responded to these incidents by removing posts which violate their policy, but has not made any substantial efforts to prevent repeat offenses.
-As 90% of monthly Facebook users are now located outside of the US and Canada, Facebook claims language barriers are one obstacle that is preventing widespread reform.
+As 90% of monthly Facebook users are now located outside of the U.S. and Canada, Facebook claimed language barriers were one obstacle that is preventing widespread reform (around 2019-2021).